 - (a) Represents a non-qualifying investment as defined under Section 55(a) of the Investment Company Act of 1940, as amended.
-Non-qualifying assets represent 5.2% of the Company's portfolio at fair value.
-As a BDC, the Company can only invest 30% of its portfolio in non-qualifying assets. - (b) Percentages are based on net assets of \$125,149,875 as of February 29, 2016. - (c) Because there is no readily available market value for these investments, the fair value of these investments is approved in good faith by our board of directors (see Note 3 to the consolidated financial statements). - (d) These securities are pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements). - (e) This investment does not have a stated interest rate that is payable thereon.
-As a result, the 16.14% interest rate in the table above represents the effective interest rate currently earned on the investment cost and is based on the current cash interest and other income generated by the investment. - (f) As defined in the Investment Company Act, we "Control" this portfolio company because we own more than 25% of the portfolio company's outstanding voting securities.
-Transactions during the period in which the issuer was both an Affiliate and a portfolio company that we Control are as follows:
+Non-qualifying assets represent 5.3% of the Company's portfolio at fair value.
+As a BDC, the Company can only invest 30% of its portfolio in non-qualifying assets. - (b) Percentages are based on net assets of \$127,294,777 as of February 28, 2017. - (c) Because there is no readily available market value for these investments, the fair values of these investments were determined using significant unobservable inputs and approved in good faith by our board of directors.
+These investments have been included as Level 3 in the Fair Value Hierarchy (see Note 3 to the consolidated financial statements). - (d) These securities are pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements). - (e) This investment does not have a stated interest rate that is payable thereon.
+As a result, the 14.87% interest rate in the table above represents the effective interest rate currently earned on the investment cost and is based on the current cash interest and other income generated by the investment. - (f) As defined in the Investment Company Act, this portfolio company is an Affiliate as we own between 5.0% and 25.0% of the voting securities.
+Transactions during the year ended February 28, 2017 in which the issuer was an Affiliate are as follows: